Skip to main content

 • “The gameplay shines through a robust and fluid combat system that encourages experimentation and skillful play.”

-• “Combine that with bouncy and free-flowing movement, a meaningful customization system where you can build your character based on your playstyle and preferences, a huge amount of ranged offensive skills that synergize with each other, and healing mechanics that encourage aggression and remaining active while taking risks, and you have the ingredients for one of the best action games ever made.”
+• “Combine that with bouncy and freeflowing movement, a meaningful customization system where you can build Gretel based on your playstyle and preferences, a huge amount of ranged offensive skills that synergize with each other, sometimes literally with combination attacks you can trigger ala Ultrakill; healing mechanics that encourage aggression and remaining active while taking risks, a smart checkpoint system that you can strategize around, a banging prog/extreme metal inspired soundtrack and a decent story about forgiving oneself that doesn't get in the way of the gameplay and you have the ingredients for one of the best action games ever made.”

 • music